 - What to know about selling luxury, waterfront and other specialty properties

-COVID-19 has accelerated a trend that has long been at the forefront of luxury home sales — the necessity of marketing to far-flung buyers, including international buyers.
+Because luxury homes are marketed to a more select buyer pool, luxury agents and brokers will find themselves working to capture the attention of far-flung buyers, including international buyers.
 The most successful marketing strategies incorporate ways of communicating that allow you to appeal to this discerning audience when competing with properties worldwide.

 Aside from the photos, videos, and other marketing materials and platforms you use, what follows are the most critical elements for effectively marketing your luxury listing to the right audience, whether they’re around the corner or the globe.